A Composable Game-Theoretic Framework for Blockchains: Model

 \subsection{The Blockchain Game}

-We are interested in turning a blockchain behaviour into an object, which we can reason with game-theoretically.
+We are interested in turning a block behaviour into an object, which we can reason with game-theoretically.
 After all, the ordering that comes out upon input of a set of transactions is potentially determined by decisions made by rational actors, who try to maximise a given utility.
 These actors could be miners in a Proof-of-Work blockchain, or validators in a Proof-of-Stake blockchain.

 To this end, we introduce the \emph{blockchain game}.
 This is not a game in the traditional game-theoretic sense due to the lack of a utility function.
-To keep our framework as modular as possible, we refrain from defining the utility function as part of this blockchain game, but introduce it only in Section~\ref{subsec:framework}.
+To keep our framework as modular as possible, we refrain from defining the utility function as part of this blockchain game and introduce it only in Section~\ref{subsec:framework}.
 The players in this game are the miners or validators.
+We will use these terms interchangeably.
+We denote the player set by $M$.
 Upon input of a set of transactions, their decisions will lead to a certain blockchain ordering.
-In our framework, we explicitly mention two attributes alongside each transaction: a posting time and a transaction fee.
-This does not contradict Definition~\ref{def:blockchain}, as this information is considered to be already present in the transaction, we just explicitly keep track of it.
-Intuitively, the posting time determines when a miner/validator learns about the existence of a transaction, and the transaction fee determines what utility the miner/validator receives by including that transaction in the ordering.
-By explicitly stating the posting time and transaction fee, we extract from the transaction the information that players in the blockchain game need to make decisions.
+In our framework, we explicitly mention two attributes alongside each transaction: a posting time and a transaction fee function.
+A block behaviour may use these attributes to determine the ordering it outputs, but note that explicitly keeping track of time and fee does not contradict Definition~\ref{def:blockchain}.
+These attributes are considered implicitly present in the transaction, such that a block behaviour can use this information when given a set of transactions.

+Intuitively, the posting time determines when a miner/validator learns about the existence of a transaction, and the transaction fee function determines, via the execution function, what utility the miners/validators receive if the transaction is included.
+By explicitly stating the posting time and transaction fee function, we extract from the transaction the information that players in the blockchain game need to make decisions.
 We therefore speak of \emph{transaction triples}.
-These are tuples $(x,t,f)$, with $x$ a transaction, $t\in\N_0$ the posting time of that transaction, and $f\in\R_{\geq0}$ the transaction fee.
-For a given set $X$ of transactions, we denote by $\Y(X)$ the set of all sets of transaction triples of $X$, i.e., $\Y(X)=\Po\qty(\qty{(x,t,f):x\in X,t\in\N_0,f\in\R_{\geq0}})$.
+These are tuples $(x,t,f)$, with $x$ a transaction, $t\in\N_0$ the posting time of that transaction, and $f:\Omega\to\D(\R_{\geq0}^{|M|})$ the transaction fee function mapping each blockchain ordering to a probability distribution over the space of fee assignments to the miners.
+For a set $X$ of transactions, we denote by $\Y(X)$ the set of all sets of transaction triples of $X$, i.e., $\Y(X)=\Po\big(\big\{(x,t,f):x\in X,t\in\N_0,f\in(\Omega\to\D(\R_{\geq0}^{|M|}))\big\}\big)$.